About the Sexual Assault Dean-on-Call Program

-4. Liaises with other areas of the University (when appropriate) including but not limited to UChicago HELP, the Office of Sexual Misconduct Prevention and Support, Department of Safety and Security, Student Counseling, and Student Health.
+- Liaises with other areas of the University (when appropriate) including but not limited to: UChicago HELP, UChicago CARES, Department of Safety and Security, and Student Wellnes.

-8. Provides daily incident reports, via Maxient, summarizing Sexual Assault Dean-on-Call activities.
+- Provides daily incident reports, via Maxient, summarizing Dean-on-Call activities.

 Qualifications and Requirements

-Ability to handle varying and unpredictable workload (e.g. Phone calls about student emergencies may come at any time of the day or night, any day of the year and require immediate attention; Sexual Assault Deans-on-Call may be required to accompany students at court appearances.)
+- Ability to handle varying and unpredictable workload (e.g. Phone calls about student emergencies may come at any time of the day or night, any day of the year and require immediate attention; Sexual Assault Deans-on-Call may be required to accompany student victims at court appearances.)

 The above statements are intended to describe the general nature and level of the work being performed by people assigned to this job.
 They are not an exhaustive list of all duties and responsibilities associated with it.

-If you have questions about the Sexual Assault Dean-on-Call Program and/or the application process, please contact Belinda Cortez Vazquez, Associate Dean of Students in the University for Student Affairs and Director, UChicago HELP, at email@example.com.
+If you have questions about the Sexual Assault Dean-on-Call Program and/or the application process, please contact Belinda Cortez Vazquez, Associate Dean of Students in the University for Student Affairs and Director of Student Emergency Response Systems, at firstname.lastname@example.org.